The Men (punk band): New Moon (2013)

 The Men released their fourth full-length album, New Moon, on March 5, 2013.
 The album, which was recorded in Big Indian, New York, continued the down the path established by Open Your Heart, incorporating more classic and country rock influences and fewer noise rock elements.
 One critic described the album's sound as "akin to Dinosaur Jr. on a serious Tom Petty kick."

-Compared with Open Your Heart, critical reaction was more mixed for New Moon.
-One of the main criticism directed at New Moon was the album's lack of focus and cohesion.
-For the most part, however, the album received mostly positive reviews, with one writer describing New Moon as "one of those excellent albums that’s going to divide opinion, especially among long-standing fans of the band."
+Compared to Open Your Heart, critical reaction was more mixed for New Moon.
+One of the main criticisms directed at New Moon was the album's lack of focus and cohesion.
+However, the album received mostly positive reviews, with one writer describing New Moon as "one of those excellent albums that's going to divide opinion, especially among long-standing fans of the band."

 The Men released Campfire Songs EP on October 15, 2013.
 The EP was recorded around a campfire in Upstate New York during the band's recording session for New Moon.

 Tomorrow's Hits (2014) & Dream Police LP

 On December 3, 2013, the band announced their fifth studio album, Tomorrow's Hits.
 The album was released March 4, 2014 and was recorded by Ben Greenberg at Strange Weather studio in Brooklyn.
-Like with their previous two albums, Tomorrow's Hits mixed together punk rock and classic rock influences.
+Like their previous two albums, Tomorrow's Hits mixed punk rock and classic rock influences.
 That same day, the band shared a video for the song "Pearly Gates".
-On November 10, 2014 Nick Chiericozzi and Mark Perro have released an LP on Sacred Bones records entitled, Hypnotized as Dream Police.
+On November 10, 2014, Nick Chiericozzi and Mark Perro released an LP on Sacred Bones Records entitled Hypnotized as Dream Police.